llvm-project/llvm-project-phab/llvm/docs/ProgrammersManual.rst

 themselves from other subclasses of ``Type``.

 All other types are subclasses of ``DerivedType``.
 Types can be named, but this is not a requirement.
-There exists exactly one instance of a given shape at any one time.
+There exists exactly one instance of a given Type at any one time.
 This allows type equality to be performed with address equality of the Type Instance.
 That is, given two ``Type*`` values, the types are identical if the pointers are identical.